negarbaharmand/negarbaharmand-com/src/content/blog/git-power.md

 tags:
   - thoughts
   - git
-description:
-  "Git is like a magic wand for developers, offering local freedom and smart sync.
-Quick tip: tweak your last commit with 'git commit --amend -m'.
-Try 'git stash' for temporarily shelving changes – perfect for spontaneous context switches."
+description: Git is like a magic wand for developers, offering local freedom and smart.
 ---

 ![](/src/assets/images/git-unsplash.jpg)